What is Parliamentary Procedure/Parliamentary Law?

 - Create or revise bylaws

-Valoree has served as the District 6 Director for the National Association of Parliamentarians, the New Mexico Association of Parliamentarians President, and currently serves on the credentialing committee for NAP.
+Valoree has serves on the American Institute of Parliamentarians Board of Directors and as the District 6 Director for the National Association of Parliamentarians, the New Mexico Association of Parliamentarians President, and various committees for both AIP and NAP.